Employee Duties and Communication Methods

 Prema

-If a duty chart is issued to him and he is asked to sign, he refuses to sign and claims to not have received it at all.
+If a duty chart is issued to him and he is asked to sign, he refuses to sign and claims not to have received it at all.
 If the duty chart is displayed on the notice board of the department, he refuses to see the notice board and does not do his job.
 Is the notice board a lawful means of communication?
 Can I just display the notice on the notice board without the signatures of the staff members and expect them to do the jobs allotted to them?

 Please suggest what I should do under such circumstances.
-The staff member is a postgraduate in law and therefore he shows his smartness.
+The staff member is a postgraduate in law and therefore shows his smartness.
 I don't want to give him a Xerox copy of my circulars as he may use it to his advantage.
 Please help.

 Thanks,